timescale/docs.timescale.com-content/timescaledb-vs-postgres.md

     `date_trunc` function, allowing for arbitrary time intervals and flexible groupings instead of just second, minute, hour, etc.

-- **Last / first**: These optimized aggregation functions allows you to get the value of one column as ordered by another.
+- **Last / first**: These optimized aggregation functions allow you to get the value of one column as ordered by another.
 For example, `last(temperature, time)` will return the latest temperature value based on time within a group (e.g., an hour).